Project-Code-UVA/CliniVision/README.md

 13 - Pulmonary fibrosis <br />
 14 - No finding <br />

-\nOnce symptoms are highlighted, the tool will proceed to take in the known symptoms and their location, and assign a proper diagnosis for the x-ray input.
+Once symptoms are highlighted, the tool will proceed to take in the known symptoms and their location, and assign a proper diagnosis for the x-ray input.